Post-BSN to DNP - Nurse Anesthesia

 DNP Project

-A hallmark of the practice doctorate is the DNP project demonstrating the student’s in-depth knowledge of one's area of specialty practice and the synthesis of the student’s coursework and practice application.
+A hallmark of the practice doctorate is the DNP project that allows students to which demonstrates the student's in-depth knowledge of their area of specialty practice and the synthesis of their coursework and practice application.
 The project is guided and evaluated by a primary faculty and secondary faculty (optional).
 The project results in a scholarly paper and presentation.

 The focus of all DNP projects is on knowledge translation at multiple system levels.
 During the program, students work with faculty to begin exploring concepts related to their area of interest while evaluating sources of evidence related to the problem/need.
 The project will be defined through the DNP Seminar course.
 Based upon an assessment and evaluation of the evidence, the plan and design will be developed for a DNP project initiative